chaunceygardiner/weewx-loopdata/README.md

  * `target_report`     : The WeeWX report to target.
 LoopData will use this report to determine the units to use and the formatting to apply.
 Also, if `loop_data_dir` is a relative path, it will be relative to the directory of the directory of `target report `.
+When LoopData is first installed, target_report is set to the sample report included with this skin: `LoopDataReport`.
  * `seconds`           : The frequency of loop packets emitted by your device.
 This is needed to give the proper weight to accumulator entries.
 For example, this value is `2.5` for Vantage Pro 2 devices and